Theatre Career

 In December 1999, he appeared with Helena Bonham Carter in a scene from Blithe Spirit at a Noel Coward Tribute in London.
 In 2000 he returned to the stage in London with Speed the Plow, a play by David Mamet.

-In 2013 Nat will be returning to the Westend stage as Gordon Brown alongside a distinguished cast in a brand new play by Peter Morton, directed by Stephen Daldry.
-Dame Helen Mirren reprises her stunning characterization of The Queen, also starring will be Michael Elwyn as Anthony Eden, Rufus Wright as David Cameron, as well as Haydn Gwynne as Margaret Thatcher, Robert Hardy as Winston Churchill and Paul Ritter as John Major.
+In 2013 Nat was plaing the Westend as Gordon Brown alongside a distinguished cast in a brand new play by Peter Morton, directed by Stephen Daldry.
+Dame Helen Mirren reprised her stunning characterization of The Queen, also starring was Michael Elwyn as Anthony Eden, Rufus Wright as David Cameron, as well as Haydn Gwynne as Margaret Thatcher, Robert Hardy as Winston Churchill and Paul Ritter as John Major.

 An overview of Nat's stage career can be found in our downloads section.
 The performances during his period of training (NYT and LAMDA) have not yet been fully researched.